My Technically Simple Approach

-The following principles permeate everything I do at Technically Simple and support my commitment to having technology be something that enhances the quality of life and work.
+These four principles guide everything I do at Technically Simple, grounded in a belief that technology should improve the quality of life and work.

 Principle 1: